Recipe: Pasta with Cauliflower, Sausage & Breadcrumbs

 This is a straightforward pasta — my favorite kind — with mostly basic pantry ingredients and a couple of things to wow it up.
-The breadcrumbs (poor man's parmesan!) might seem trivial, but don't skip them.
-They add a wonderful, crunchy texture that really makes the dish.
+The breadcrumbs (poor man’s Parmesan!) might seem trivial, but don’t skip them; they add a wonderful, crunchy texture.
 So grab your can opener — this pasta is dead-simple and it will feed a crowd!

 I served this twice for dinner for two people and had it once for lunch.
 That’s six (really big) meals total, and there’s still a serving or two in the fridge!
 It makes excellent leftovers (obviously), but save the extra breadcrumbs and add them fresh each time you serve it.
 Otherwise, they’ll get soggy.

 Make this.
 Make this now.
 No regrets.
 This is one of those magical pastas that feels simultaneously healthy and also like comfort food.
 I think it’s the healthy dose of cauliflower, which just about equals the amount of pasta!
 The amount of sausage is also perfect — enough to add a bit of heft to the dish, but without making it feel heavy.
 Elizabeth’s right: Don’t skip the breadcrumbs.
 I love the crunch, and they make this weeknight meal feel fancy.

 Elizabeth is right about another thing, too: This recipe feeds a crowd!
 When it’s just my husband and me, I sometimes halve the recipe.
 Either that, or I’ll freeze half the sauce before adding the pasta.
 For a larger family or dinner with friends, this would be the perfect amount.